-The information in this guide is based on the tax year 1 April 2013 to 31 March 2014.
+The information in this guide is based on the tax year 1 April 2014 to 31 March 2015.
 If your income year is different you can still use the guide, but work out your income and expenses for your income year.
-If you need more information, call our Non-resident Centre.
+If you need more information, contact us-see page 3.